 The Siesta Breeze trolleys are FREE...and no tips are accepted.
-This new open-air trolley service is operated by SCAT - the county transportation service.
+The trolley service is operated by SCAT - Sarasota County's transportation service.

-The 3 open air trolleys run Sunday to Thursday 10am-10pm and Friday and Saturday 10am-midnight between Turtle Beach to Siesta Village.
+The open air trolleys run Sunday to Thursday 8am-10pm and Friday and Saturday 8am-midnight between Turtle Beach to Siesta Village.
 They will pass by about every 20-30 minutes.
 Get on at any SCAT bus stop between the Village and Stickney Point Road.
 South of Stickney to Turtle Beach, just flag the trolley down.
-Now through Labor Day one trolley runs additional morning hours 8-10am.

 There are also numerous businesses offering tips only ride options.
 Those services are on golf cart type vehicles and other small open air transports.
 If you do a search online, you can call and schedule a ride when you want door to door service on your own schedule.
 There are also a number of rental businesses where you can also rent bikes and scooters for your visit.